-Cedar Down Farm grows a diversity of organic veggies for a nearly year-round CSA.
+Cedar Down Farm grows a diversity of certified organic veggies for a nearly year-round farmshare program.

 We have 3 distinct share seasons: Summer, Winter and Spring.
 Members can register for any combination of shares at the time of registration.